 • Retrain and evaluate.
-Work with each soldier until he can perform the task to specific standards.
-Well-planned, integrated training increases the professional competence of each soldier and contributes to the development of an efficient unit.
+Work with each Soldier until he can perform the task to specific standards.
+Well-planned, integrated training increases the professional competence of each Soldier and contributes to the development of an efficient unit.
 The NCO or first-line supervisor is a vital link in the conduct of training.

 1-4.
-Soldier's Responsibilities: Each soldier is responsible for performing individual tasks.
-The firstline supervisor identifies individual tasks based on the unit's mission essential task list (METL).
-The soldier must perform the task to the standard listed in the Soldier's Manual.
-If a soldier has a question about how to do the task or which tasks in this manual he must perform, it is the soldier's responsibility to ask the first-line supervisor for clarification.
-The first-line supervisor knows how to perform each task and can direct the soldier to appropriate training materials.
+Soldier's Responsibilities: Each Soldier is responsible for performing individual tasks.
+The first-line supervisor identifies individual tasks based on the unit's mission essential task list (METL).
+The Soldier must perform the task to the standard listed in the Soldier's Manual (SM).
+If a Soldier has a question about how to do the task or which tasks in this manual he must perform, it is the Soldier's responsibility to ask the first-line supervisor for clarification.
+The first-line supervisor knows how to perform each task and can direct the Soldier to appropriate training materials.

 1-5.
 NCO Self-Development and the Soldier's Manual: Self-development is one of the key components of the leader development program.
 It is a planned, progressive, and sequential program followed by leaders to enhance and sustain their military competencies.
 It consists of individual study, research, professional reading, practice, and self-assessment.
 Under the self-development concept, the NCO, as an Army professional, has the responsibility to remain current in all phases of the MOS.
-The Soldier's Manual is the primary source for maintaining MOS proficiency.
+The SM is the primary source for maintaining MOS proficiency.